akiru-brew/6-Belgian-triple/Readme.md

 3. Raise to 65C
 4. Drink a Pannepot Special Reserve while waiting.
 5. Turn thermostat down to 1.5 to maintain 65C
-6. Add 750g pilzner malt in malt mag.
+6. Add 750g pilsner malt in malt mag.
 Steep for 30 minutes.
 7. Remove malt.
 8. Raise to boil.
 9. Set thermostat to 3.5 to maintain rolling boil